mickem/nscp-docs/reference/windows/CheckDisk.rst

     | Ignore drives which are not reachable by the current user.
     | For instance Microsoft Office creates a drive which cannot be read by normal users.

-.. option:: mounted
-    :synopsis: Show only mounted rives i.e. drives which have a mount point.

-    | Show only mounted rives i.e. drives which have a mount point.

 .. option:: magic
     :synopsis: Magic number for use with scaling drive sizes.